SunstriderEmu/sunstrider-legacy/doc/install_win.md

 ## Compiling The Server

-The only windows compiler supported for now is MSVC 14 (Visual Studio Community 2015 Update 3).
+The only windows compiler supported for now is MSVC 15 (Visual Studio Community 2017).

 When downloading dependencies (such as OpenSSL, Boost or MariaDB) you must get the version corresponding to the compiler version (x86 or x64) you will use, else